 So now you can imagine what happens if your boss, in case of a problem, suggest you going to contact HR!
 I have gone in-depth on the question of why HR needs to re-think their strategies here.

 Whilst your boss should be treating his staff on equal business-like and performance-based terms, some act differently.
 You might have seen before that your boss is being nice to some persons of his staff (for no apparent reason) and not so nice to others.

 On the first note your boss created an atmosphere of teamwork, dedication and clearness with proven positive results.
-The second boss created confusion, distrust, individual behaviour and negative work output.
+The second boss created confusion, distrust, individual behavior and negative work output.
 How does he get away with it.
 Very easy, because his unit will not act as a unit.
 Some will say he is an ass hole, but others will say he is the best boss they ever had.
 Thus he will stay in power and you could still be his piss pole or worse.
 You will find a more detailed description on this subject here.

 Passed over for promotion

 How many times have you been passed for promotion?
 Did your boss tell you, that you were too young?
 Or too old?
 Maybe first the one for a number of years and then the other?
 How frustrating is that!

 Or this one.
 Your boss tells you he is going to promote the younger high potential and asks you, the more experienced one, to keep an eye on the guy, be like his mentor.